dannythehacker/moon-stealer/README.md

 5. Obfuscate your code: https://pyobfuscate.com/ (Built in Obfuscator soon!
 6.
-7. Send to victim and when they open you will have their info in the webhook provided.
+7. Send to victim and when they run you will have their info in the webhook provided.

 <a id="features"></a>